 Review of TransACT broadband and phone plans

-Although you may not have heard of TransACT, the company has in fact been around since the year 2000.
+You may not have heard of TransACT, but the company has been around since the year 2000.
 It has been primarily servicing the ACT – hence the name – in that time but also services regional Victoria.
-TransACT is a comprehensive telco, offering broadband plans, SIM only mobile phone plans as well as Pay TV services.
+TransACT is a comprehensive telco, offering broadband plans, SIM only mobile phone plans, as well as Pay TV services.

 In 2011, TransACT was acquired by iiNet to the sum of $60 million.
 This acquisition, in lieu with TPG’s acquisition of iiNet, means that the TPG/iiNet group is the second largest telco in Australia – behind Telstra of course.
 So, while TransACT still offers services to our nation’s capital (that’s Canberra in case you weren’t sure), as well as regional Victoria, its plans are one and the same as iiNet’s.
 In fact, upon visiting TransACT’s website, any browsing of plans will redirect you to iiNet.

 However, TransACT still has its ventures focused on the ACT and regional Victoria.
 It uses iiNet’s vast network to construct Australia’s “largest public access Wi-Fi network”, giving Canberra residents access to secure and free public Wi-Fi.
 Think of TransACT like one big internet hotspot provider for the whole of Canberra.
 Without further ado, let’s see what TransACT offers and how it compares to the competition.

 TransACT’s services are only available in the ACT (Canberra and Queanbeyan), as well as certain areas in regional Victoria.
 TransACT is also contracted by various government agencies to undertake their huge broadband demands.
 However, its consumer plans mimic those of iiNet’s, which is demonstrative of iiNet’s large presence in the telco world.